innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 ## Intro to Galaxy

 [The Galaxy Project](https://galaxyproject.org/) aims to bring together the various disparate data science resources and provide a means for public compute resources to host them.
-Given the sheer variety of infrastructures designs and data storage mechanisms, this was no small task.
+Given the sheer variety of infrastructure designs and data storage mechanisms, this was no small task.
 At its heart it provides an abstraction layer for various data processing and analysis tools.
 It uses this abstraction to allow chaining these tools into data pipelines (it refers to them as " workflows").
 There are a number of other solutions available to do this task such